 "He remembers the saltwater plunge and how people threw pennies into the

 deep end for him and other divers.
 He remembers the first gas station in

 town, the red cars that could get you to Los Angeles in 45 minutes."

 Gordie served in the U.S. Navy from 1936 through World War II, surviving the sinking of the carrier Yorktown.
-He seems to have worked a variety of jobs, driving haul trucks, working as a locksmith.
-He married, but later found a home behind his brother Bud's house.
+After leaving the Navy, he worked a variety of jobs, driving haul trucks, working as a locksmith, always staying close to the Pacific and his Surf City home.